google/applied-machine-learning-intensive/v2/05_deep_learning/04_transfer_learning/slides.md

 ![](res/learning.jpeg)

 <!--
 In reality, humans learn a different way.
-We are told what cats and dogs looks like, through various media.
-We learn what sounds they make, what they look like from books and movies...
+We are told what cats and dogs look like through various media.
+We learn what sounds they make, what they look like from books and movies.
 The knowledge is "transferred" from others to our own brain.
-We learn, for example that:
+We learn, for example, that:

 - Cats go "meow" while dogs go "woof"
 - Cats and dogs have different-looking noses and ears